CeeFish/flask-github-api/README.md

 # Python Flask API

 ## Overview
-This is a Python Flask API designed to dynamically load projects to my Rails portfolio.
+This is a Python Flask API designed to dynamically load projects from GitHub to my personal portfolio.

 ## Tech Stack
 - Python 3.11